NethServer/ns8-docs/log_server.rst

 on it and becomes the active instance, while the old instance is marked as *inactive*.

+- The new active instance inherits the retention setting from the old one.

 - An inactive instance retains logs based on its last retention setting.

 - Log searches can still be performed within an inactive instance.